 This non-alcoholic Christmas punch will be a hit at your next holiday gathering.
-Chai tea and ginger ale are mixed with apple juice and cranberry juice to make a light and refreshing spiced punch that’s perfect for the holidays.
+Spiced tea and ginger ale are mixed with apple juice and cranberry juice to make a light and refreshing spiced punch that's perfect for the holidays.

 You'll love this Christmas punch recipe because it's made with just a handful of easy to find ingredients.
 Plus, it's low in calories!
 So repeat visits to the punch bowl won't leave you feeling guilty.